 Add two parts hot water to one part chia seeds.
 Consider grinding the chia seeds beforehand, so they don’t add a subtle crunch to your treat (unless that is the type of texture you’re going for).

-When using chia seeds, you may need to add additional bake time (10 to 15 minutes).
+When using chia seeds, you may need to add additional baking time (10 to 15 minutes).

 Gelatin is derived from animal collagen, which allows it to be an excellent option for providing structure to baked goods like bread, muffin, and more.
 Just double the amount of gelatin when replacing xanthan gum.